 Requests received more than 20 minutes after execution may be reviewed depending on the facts and circumstances surrounding such request; however, Euronext FX reserves the right to decline to review any request not submitted within this time period.

-If Euronext FX determines in its sole discretion that circumstances warrant a review of a transaction, Euronext FX may initiate a review of such transaction, regardless of whether or not a User has submitted a review request.
-However, Euronext FX is not under any obligation to review any transaction and shall not be liable for any failure to do so.
+If Euronext FX determines, at the request of a User, prime broker, or in its sole discretion that circumstances warrant a review of a transaction, order or other instruction to the Platform, including those circumstances where a transaction (or order) is the subject of a request for review, suspected of being an Impermissable Transaction, Off-Market Transaction, affected by a material market disruption (as described in Section 11 above), User system error, associated with suspicious activity, or other good cause (collectively, “Reviewed Transaction”), Euronext FX may initiate a review of such transaction (or order), although Euronext FX is not under any obligation to review any transaction and shall not be liable for any failure to do so.

-Euronext FX will use its good faith efforts to contact each of the counterparties to a transaction under a review initiated by either the User or Euronext FX (“Disputed Transaction”).
+Euronext FX will use its good faith efforts to contact each party to a transaction (or order), and/or their prime brokers that has been disputed by the counterparty or which is an Off-Market Transaction of Impermissable Transaction.
 Euronext FX will not review a transaction that has already settled.
-Euronext FX will use reasonable efforts to protect the anonymity of the parties to a Disputed Transaction, although Euronext FX may provide relevant data to each party in its efforts to have the parties to the Disputed Transaction reach a mutually acceptable result.
+Euronext FX will use reasonable efforts to protect the anonymity of the parties to a Reviewed Transaction, although Euronext FX may provide relevant data to each party in its efforts to have the parties to the Reviewed Transaction reach a mutually acceptable result.

-Euronext FX will review relevant information available to it to resolve the Disputed Transaction.
-For example, if the Disputed Transaction is related to an Off-Market Transaction, Euronext FX will review available data to determine the market rate for similar transactions executed at the time of the Disputed Transaction.
-Among the information that Euronext FX may consider are pricing data from the Platform and similar markets, oral interviews with the parties to the Disputed Transaction, and discussion with market professionals not involved in the Disputed Transaction.
+Euronext FX will review relevant information available to it to resolve the Reviewed Transaction.
+For example, if the Reviewed Transaction is related to an Off-Market Transaction, Euronext FX will review available data to determine the market rate for similar transactions executed at the time of the Reviewed Transaction.
+Among the information that Euronext FX may consider are pricing data from the Platform and similar markets, oral interviews with the parties to the Reviewed Transaction, and discussion with market professionals not involved in the Reviewed Transaction.

-Euronext FX will use good faith efforts to assist the parties to the Disputed Transaction to arrive at a resolution which is reasonably acceptable to those parties, and to Euronext FX’s interest in conducting an orderly market.
-In the event the parties do not timely agree upon a reasonable resolution, Euronext FX may, in its discretion, determine upon the resolution for the Disputed Transaction which is binding upon the parties.
-Possible resolutions of Disputed Transactions include, but are not limited to, an agreement by the parties to the Disputed Transaction to modify one or more of its terms, or Euronext FX’s determination to uphold the Disputed Transaction as executed, or Euronext FX’s decision to void the Disputed Transaction.
+Euronext FX will use good faith efforts, and as it deems appropriate under the circumstances, to assist the parties to the Reviewed Transaction to arrive at a resolution which is reasonably acceptable to those parties, and to Euronext FX’s interest in conducting an orderly market.
+In the event the parties do not timely agree upon a reasonable resolution with respect to a transaction disputed by the parties, Euronext FX may, in its discretion, determine upon the resolution for the Reviewed Transaction which is binding upon the parties.
+Possible resolutions of Reviewed Transactions include, but are not limited to, an agreement by the parties to the Reviewed Transaction to modify one or more of its terms, or Euronext FX’s determination to uphold the Reviewed Transaction as executed or to void the Reviewed Transaction.
+Further, in order to maintain a fair and orderly market and to assist Users affected by unusual circumstances, Euronext FX, may, in its sole discretion and where applicable based on the nature of the Reviewed Transaction, identify a counterparty for one side of the Reviewed Transaction, and may instruct such counterparty to initiate such trades acting on Euronext FX’s instruction and on its behalf .

-Use of the Platform constitutes acceptance of Euronext FX's right to resolve Disputed Transactions in accordance with this Transaction Review Policy
+Use of the Platform constitutes acceptance of Euronext FX's right to resolve Reviewed Transactions in accordance with this Transaction Review Policy.

 Users are required to comply with U.S., E.U., and other applicable export control and sanctions laws and regulations at all times and will not be permitted to use the Platform if: (i) any of its owners, directors, workers or employees is a person whose name appears on the list of Specially Designated Nations and Blocked Persons published by the United States Department of Treasury Office of Foreign Assets Control (“OFAC”) (each, an “OFAC-Listed Person), the United Kingdom’s HM Treasury Sanction List, the European Union’s Consolidated Sanctions List, or any other applicable sanctions list; (ii) User or any owner or senior manager of User is a department, agency or instrumentality of, or is otherwise directly or indirectly controlled by or acting for on behalf of the government of any country that is the target of any of the several economic sanction programs administered by OFAC (31 C.F.R.
 Parts 501 through 598) or any OFAC-Listed Person; or (iii) any of the funds used by User to perform any of its obligations constitute or will constitute funds obtained from or on behalf of any OFACListed Person or any Blocked Person or any other person subject to applicable sanctions.

-Each User is required to comply with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and any other anti-bribery or anti-corruption laws existing in the jurisdiction in which such User does business.
+In connection with its use of the Platform and related services, each User is required to comply with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, Singapore Prevention of Corruption Act (Cap.
+241) and any other anti-bribery or anti-corruption laws existing in the jurisdiction in which such User does business.
 Each User agrees that it will not, directly or indirectly, offer, pay, solicit, receive or condone any form of a bribe or payment of money or other thing of value to government officials, political parties or party officials, candidates for political office, any other person while knowing that all or a portion of such money or thing of value will be offered, given or promised, directly or indirectly, to any of the aforementioned persons or organizations, or any other person for the purposes of making a bribe, for the purposes of improperly influencing or obtaining an improper advantage in connection with obtaining or retaining business.